EPSB.ca » Programming » Specialized Programming

 At Edmonton Public Schools, we have a Specialized Learning Supports (SLS) department that consists of multidisciplinary consultants who support students in Kindergarten to Grade 12.

 Consultants have experience and expertise in areas ranging from occupational therapy and reading to mental health, social work and more.
-SLS consultants collaborate with school staff to support students’ needs and can help identify students' specialized learning needs.
+SLS consultants work with families and school staff to support students’ needs and can help identify students’ specialized learning needs.

 Learn more about the Specialized Learning Supports Team.